-Mr. Harmon D. Galigao became the Bank's full fledge Internal Auditor in July 2020 after being in acting capacity for more than a year after rejoining the Bank in March, 2019.
-Mr. Galigao previously joined the Bank in 2014 as Administrative Teller, Credit Investigator and Appraiser, Account Officer and Assistant Internal Auditor until 2017.
+Mr. Harmon D. Galigao became the Bank's Operations Manager on March 30, 2021.
+He became the Bank's Internal Auditor from 2020 after rejoining the Bank in March 2019 until his appointment as Bank Operations Manager in 2021.
+Mr. Galigao initially joined the Bank in 2014 as Administrative Teller, Credit Investigator and Appraiser, Account Officer and Assistant Internal Auditor until 2017.
 Prior to joining the Bank, he has been an Accounting Staff in Priometal Mindanao Corporation and Junior Internal Auditor in He and Sons Corporation.
 Mr. Galigao holds a Bachelor of Science degree in Accountancy from Pilgrim Christian College.